evanliu3594/PM2.5-attr-mort/README.md

 1. Clone the repo and open it

-2. Replace the sample data with your costomised ones !!
-Attention: keep data structure!!:
+2. Replace the sample data with your costomised ones: **!!Attention: Keep data structure!!**

     - for China estimation, you'll need to costomise:
         - the `FID_information`, which specifies the coordinations and geophysical information of each grid